One of the biggest decisions I make when it comes to my stickers...

 Obviously there's no right or wrong answer here, but it is an important question to consider before you place your order.
 For me, it comes down to what I think will look best with the artwork in question.

-If you're interested in all the options out there, Sticker Mule has some great variety.
-They've printed opaque, clear and holographic stickers for EBD and the quality is always fantastic.
-Plus, you can get sample packs of 10 stickers for $9, which is really helpful if you're looking to compare options.
+If you're interested in all the options out there, Sticker Blitz is a great company to work with (you can read why here!)
+They've printed opaque, clear and holographic stickers for EBD - even sticker sheets - and the quality is always fantastic.
+Plus, you can order as few as 5 or 10 stickers if you're just testing it out.

 Leave a comment